 Nightjars are heathland specialists that can be heard at night hunting for Moths over the nature reserve.
 During the day they remain perfectly camouflaged, nesting on the ground.

 Grayling Butterflies breed on the nature reserve.
 About the same size as a Tortoiseshell, Graylings are often disturbed into flight while sunbathing on the paths.

 A small number of Exmoor ponies and Belted Galloway cattle are grazed in a fenced area of the site as part of the management plan.

-The site is a good example of partnership working in action, being owned by Sidmouth Town Council, who in turn lease the site management responsibilities to the RSPB Aylesbeare team.
+The site is a good example of partnership working in action.
+It is owned by Sidmouth Town Council, who in turn lease the site management responsibilities to the RSPB Aylesbeare team.
 East Devon District Council Countryside team assist the RSPB with management work and run events on site.

 From the A3052, heading towards Sidmouth from Newton Poppleford, turn left off the main road at the Bowd Inn, signposted Ottery St Mary.
 Take the first turning right and then next left, 100 metres further on there is a public footpath to the right, leading directly up to the top of the hill.
 The site does not have a postal address.
 The nearest postcode is EX10 0ND.

 View parking and walking routes on the Fire Beacon Hill map.

 All East Devon District Council Nature Reserves are open to the public at all times and are free to visit.